adhakdjk/adhakdjk/README.md

-- 👋 Hi, I’m a student in the NEU.
+- 👋 Hi, I’m a student in NEU.
 - 👀 I’m interested in Natural Language Process.
 - 🌱 I’m currently learning Mybatis,MySQL and paddle.
 - 💞️ I’m looking to collaborate on NLU.